topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ![](Images/Launch2.png)

-and Finally I checked the status of the launched EC2 instance by clicking the Launch Status
+and finally I checked the status of the launched EC2 instance by clicking the Launch Status

 ![](Images/LaunchSatus.png)